Rajic93/Auto-updater/README.md

 ```
 In order to read existing manifest file and show it in app click at *Load Previous Version*.

-If you have pasted new app in the updates directory but you want to save *appID*, *launch args*, etc. just click at *Read directory*.
-This will create new XmlDocument without this values, that will be added when you click *Generate XML*.
-At this moment new *update.xml* file is created at *app* directory in the installation directory.
+If you have pasted new app in the updates directory but you want to save *`appID`*, *launch args*, etc. just click at *Read directory*.
+This will create new `XmlDocument` without this values, that will be added when you click *Generate XML*.
+At this moment new *`update.xml`* file is created at *app* directory in the installation directory.

-As HTTP FileServer *HFS* is used.
-Setup it and provide its *URI* to the *AutoUpdate* class through *ApplicationInfo* class.
+As *HTTP* file server *HFS* is used.
+Setup it and provide its *URI* to the `AutoUpdate` class through `ApplicationInfo` class.

 Complete documentation can be found at: [documentation](https://www.rejetto.com/wiki/index.php?title=Main_Page).
 Download page: [download](http://www.rejetto.com/hfs/?f=dl).